worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 There are two views for KMM projects in Android studio :
 * **Android view (default)** : a logical view grouping and sorting android releated files.
 It's a very convenient view when you are dealing with android/kotlin code.
 This view also groups the gradle configurations files making easier to use this view for global project configuration.
 But from there no iOS swift code (the module simply not shows up), android modules (androidMain, androidApp) folders are hidden but content is listed.
 * **Project view** : a filesystem view of your project.
-From there you can open you iOS swift source code and have de full control of your files, directories
+From there you can open you iOS swift source code and have the full control of your files, directories

 You can switch between them on the project tab in the IDE